MasterKym/1337-MERN-workshop/README.md

 ### What is Express.js
 Again, what I've shown you so far is pretty limited.. we need a way to extend it.
 Express.js is a framework that will enable us to create our own server, very easily and very fast.
 It is a very widely used framework for back end development in Node.
-The way Express is used is that you define routes and you define your server's behaviour opon receiving a request on that route.
+The way Express is used is that you define routes and you define your server's behaviour upon receiving a request on that route.
 For instance, the route can be `/user/Yassir` and the server's response would be `Yassir is a student at 1337 and an Entrepreuneur`.
 You can send it in plain text as I wrote it but that's usually not how it's done.
 The behaviour I described here is for a `GET` request.
 Later on Inshaallah we'll see another type of requests, `POST` request.

 ### Setting up an Express server

 **Important Note: In this tutorial ( if you wish to call it that.. ) we'll go directly to setting up the server.
-You should know however that there are many steps that precede this, we're skipping those.
-A good developer not only knows how to use the technology but has a solid understanding of the underlying infrastructure, implementation specific knowledge and should not mind digging the source code when things get hairy.**
+However you should know that there are many steps that precede this, we're skipping those.
+A good developer does not only know how to use the technology but has a solid understanding of the underlying infrastructure, implementation specific knowledge and should not mind digging the source code when things get hairy.**

 Steps: